 ModLogAn statistics won't be lost.

-- Check if any of the customer scripts use the server IP address and instant access domain alias.
+- Check if any of the customer scripts use the server IP address.

 Note all uses to update them right after the move.